-The Disability Resource Center (DRC), located in the Counseling and Career Services Office in the Student Center, is available to assist students and prospective students with documented disabilities.
-The Dean of Students can facilitate in-class accommodations and campus access.
+The Disability Resource Center (DRC), located in Room 147 of the Student Center, is available to assist students and prospective students with documented disabilities.
+The Dean of Students can facilitate inclass accommodations and campus access.

-Information regarding these services appears in the college catalog/ student handbook, in each course syllabus, the JSCC website, and is announced at each Great Expectations Orientation program.
+Information regarding these services appears in the college catalog/student handbook, in each course syllabus, the JSCC website, and is announced at each Great Expectations Orientation program.
 No accommodation is given prior to the point of student disclosure, verification and accommodation notice provided to the instructor within a reasonable time frame.
 Accommodations are not retroactive.